 Second Sermon on the Passion of Our Lord Jesus Christ - John Calvin

-We have seen this morning how the Son of God, having to sustain so difficult a fight as to appear before the judgment-seat of God His Father to receive sentence of condemnation as our security, was made strong by prayer.
+We have seen this morning how the Son of God, having to sustain so difficult a fight as to appear before the judgment seat of God His Father to receive the sentence of condemnation as our security, was made strong by prayer.
 For it was necessary that human weakness appear in Him, and it takes nothing away from His divine majesty when He has so bowed down to the dust to bring about our salvation.
 Now we have to note that it was not only once that He prayed.
 By which we see that by His example He has exhorted us not to faint if we are not heard as soon as we would wish.
 So, those who lose courage when our God does not respond to their first wish show that they do not know what it is to pray.
 For the certain rule for finding our refuge in God involves perseverance.
-Thus it is that the principal exercise of our faith is prayer.
+Thus, it is that the principal exercise of our faith is prayer.
 Now faith cannot exist without waiting.
 It is not possible for God to humor us as soon as we have opened our mouths and formed our request.
 But it is needful that He delay and that He let us languish oftentimes so that we may know what it is to call upon Him sincerely and without pretense, so that we may declare that our faith is so founded upon the Word of God that it checks us as a bridle so that we may be patient to endure until the opportune time to help us shall have come.
 Let us note well, then, that our Lord Jesus Christ did not pray to God His Father only once, but that He returned to it a second time.

 Besides, we have to consider what we have already touched upon: that is, to know that our Lord Jesus has not formed here any trivial prayer, but He has, as it were, been willing to lay aside all selfish considerations.
 He Who is the power of God His Father, by Whom all the world is supported, nevertheless, forasmuch as He had to show Himself a weak man, taking our place, being there in our stead; He has declared when He thus reiterated His prayer that it was not as a spectacle that He did it (thus several profane people imagine that when Jesus Christ appeared He suffered nothing), but it was so that we might be taught, that we cannot escape the hand of God and His curse except by this means.
 Now it is here declared to us (as it was this morning) that our Lord Jesus was crushed to the limit, even so far as that the burden He had received was unsupportable unless the invincible power of the Spirit of God had operated in Him.
 We must not think that it was superfluous language when He repeated these same words.
 For what is said in the other passage, that in praying to God we must not use a long babble, as those who believe that in dabbling in words they get much more, does not imply that we should not continue in our prayers, but it is to tax the hypocrisy and superstition of those who believe in breaking God’s ear drums (after a manner of speaking) to persuade Him of what they want.
 As we see, how this folly has prevailed in the world!
 Again, how many there are among us who use this sorcery, how many who say no more than their Ave Maria, to whom it seems as if they have gained a great deal every time they say their Lord’s Prayer, and that God will count all their words in which they dabble when they pray!
 Now I call that real sorcery.
 For they wretchedly profane the prayer which has been given us by our Lord Jesus Christ, in which He has comprehended in a brief summary all that we can ask of God and what is lawful for us to desire or ask for.